distri/builder/main.coffee.md

 The builder instance.

-TODO: Extract this whole duder to a separate component.

-TODO: Standardize interface to use promises.
+TODO: Standardize interface to use promises or pipes.

-TODO: Allow configuration of builder instances, adding additional compilers, postprocessors, etc.

     Builder = ->
       build = (fileData) ->